Deck house protected against rifle-caliber projectiles and splinters, some crews fitted armor plate to refrigerators

 Survival, swim to Plum Pudding Island, 2 August

 Kennedy was able to rescue MM1 Patrick McMahon, the crew member with the most severe wounds, which included burns that covered 70 percent of his body, and brought him to the floating bow.
 Kennedy also rescued Starkey and Harris, bringing them both to the bow.[43]
 On instructions from Kennedy, the eleven survivors thrown from PT-109 regrouped and, hoping for rescue, clung to PT-109's bow section for 12 hours as it drifted slowly south.
 By about 1 p.m.,[3] on 2 August, it was apparent that the hull was taking on water and would soon sink, so the men decided to swim for land, starting around 1:30 p.m.[44]
 As there were Japanese camps on all the nearby large islands including Kolombangara, the closest, they chose the tiny deserted Plum Pudding Island southwest of where the bow section had drifted.
 They placed their lantern, shoes, and non-swimmers on one of the timbers that had been used as a gun mount and began kicking together to propel it.
 Kennedy, who had been on the Harvard University swim team, used a life jacket strap clenched between his teeth to tow McMahon.[45]
-It took four hours to swim to the island, 3.5 miles (5.6 km) away, which they reached without encountering sharks or crocodiles.[46][34]
+It took five hours to swim to the island, 3.5 miles (5.6 km) away, which they reached without encountering sharks or crocodiles.[46][34]

 Additional swims, 2, 4, and 5 August